 3243 N. Weil St., Milwaukee

-Perimeters are fully fenced at the DEAs at Bay View, Currie, Estabrook, Runway, and Warnimont.
-The DEA at Granville is fenced on three sides and uses the Menomonee River as the fourth border.
+Perimeters are fully fenced at the dog parks at Bay View, Currie, Estabrook, Runway, and Warnimont.
+The Granville Dog Park is partially fenced on three sides and uses the Menomonee River as the fourth border.

-Some of the Dog Exercise Areas have a double gating system offering a small fenced area for small dogs to interact and a larger space for large, socialized dogs to interact.
+Some of the Dog Parks have a double gating system offering a small fenced area for small dogs to interact and a larger space for large, socialized dogs to interact.

 Before you go: